London Bus Tickets & Passes

 Tickets are no longer available on London buses.
 Since the 6th July 2014, anyone who wants to ride a bus in London now needs one of the following:

-A single bus fare costs £1.45 with a Pay as you go Oyster card.
+A single bus fare costs £1.45 with a Pay as you go Oyster card and contactless credit or debit card.
 If it takes two buses to reach your destination, you need to pay each time you get on a bus.

 ‘One more journey’ feature